MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/report/reportinstance-runrequestpage-method.md

 Because the request page runs in the context of where it was invoked from, users cannot bookmark a link to this page from the user interface.

 ## Example
- This example illustrates how to use the RUNREQUESTPAGE method to run the request page for report ID 206 Sales Invoice.
-The request page parameters are saved to a table, and then uses the parameters with the EXECUTE, SAVEAS, and PRINT methods to preview the report, save it as a PDF file, and print it.
+ This example illustrates how to use the RunRequestPage method to run the request page for report ID 206 Sales Invoice.
+The request page parameters are saved to a table, and then uses the parameters with the Execute, SaveAs, and Print methods to preview the report, save it as a PDF file, and print it.

  This example requires that you create a table for holding parameters that are entered on the report request page and a codeunit that runs the report methods.